pkrysztofiak/rxjavafx-tutorial/README.md

 emily.setName("Em the Greatest");
 alastair.setName("Al the Looser");
 ```
-Example036
+Produces output:

+    John
+    Emily
+    Alastair
+    Al
+    Al the Looser

 As you can see only the last Observable produces emissions.
 ##### Task011
 Let's build a simple form app with employees represented as buttons.
 Employees's button clicked selects the employee and fills the form with the employee's data.
-Inside the form we can edit the user's description.
+Inside the form we can edit the employee's description.
 Every modification updates external system.
 But application has one big flaw.
-It sends the updates of description to external system.
-But on the external system side we have no idea about the employee which had the description updated.
+It sends the updates of description to external system, but on the external system side we have no idea from which employee this update originates from.
 Fix the app so it calls ExternalSystem.updateDescription(Employee employee) method.
 ##### Task012
 Write circle dragger app.
 ## Concurrency